nidhinmk/AzureAI/README.md

    Computer Vision is a branch of Artificial Intelligence (AI) focused on enabling machines to interpret and understand visual information from the world around them.
 Azure AI offers a suite of     powerful services that support a wide range of computer vision scenarios — from image analysis to text extraction.

+   [Analyze Image](/AnalyzeImage.md) - Use pre-trained models to analyze images and extract insights and information from them.

+   [Read Text in Images](/TextExtractionApp.md) - A client application that uses the Azure AI Vision SDK to extract text from images.

    The following content demonstrates how to analyze images and read text from images using Azure AI capabilities.

 1. Login to Microsoft Azure portal (https://portal.azure.com) and create a resource.